About Trine Opsahl

 Listen to selected tracks in the player below or listen to Trine´s playlists on Spotify.

 Trine Opsahl has issued 6 albums.
-The latest album, “The Infinite between Us” has just been released.
+The latest album, “The Infinite between Us” has just been released as a physical album and will be released digitally on 26 Feb 2021.
 Read more about the albums here and listen to some of the new tracks.

 I probably heard your songs on my Kim Robertson or Andreas Vollenweider or other New Age stations on my Pandora radio.
 Now I have your Pandora station playing all day in my Counseling office to relax my clients (and me!!!).Michael Govan, psychotherapist and counselor, Troy, Michigan, USA